Kitthinut/J3K_Project/README.md

 ### Functional Requirements
 - The player can move the character using the keyboard.
 - The game must display health/mana/exp bars.
-- The player can access an inventory during gameplay.
 - Each room must allow interaction with objects.
 - Battles and upgrades must be functional and reactive.